 Even though you spent time and care preparing your mortgage application for a specific lender (and if you didn’t use MortgageHippo.com, it was most likely a painful process), there’s a very high likelihood that your mortgage was sold to another company after closing on your home.
 Welcome to the vibrant, fast moving economy.

 However, this should neither surprise nor concern you for two reasons:

 1. The mortgage provider was required under federal law to disclose to you during the mortgage application process as to whether or not your mortgage may be sold.

 2. Selling mortgages is a very common practice and allows for more cash in the marketplace, so that lenders can make loans to more homebuyers.

-Who’s Buying My Loan?
+Who’s Buying My Mortgage?

-Among other buyers, you may find your loan being sold to Fannie Mae or Freddie Mac.
+Among other buyers, you may find your mortgage being sold to Fannie Mae or Freddie Mac.
 From January 1, 2009 through December 31, 2013, Fannie Mae provided approximately $4.1 trillion in liquidity, which enabled 3.7 million home purchases and 12.3 million mortgage refinancings.

 As you can tell, Fannie Mae purchases a lot of loans.